M305-g/END-TO-END-HOSPITAL-OPERATIONS-AND-REVENUE-ANALYSIS-/README.md

 Chemotherapy contributed 11.6% of revenue.

-MRI contributed 10.5% of revenue while x rays, physiothapy  and electrocardiogram which are routine investigations produce lower percentage revenue.
+MRI contributed 10.5% of revenue while x rays, physiotherapy  and electrocardiogram which are routine investigations produce lower percentage revenue.

 **Possible Causes**